Ask Carl Anything

 Pro and Ultra-ALR are specialized products for everyday usage, HD & 4K Ultra HD in a dark to a moderately lit environment.
 It also works for both active 3D and with two passive 3D projectors when ambient light is controlled.

-SilverScreen and ProSilver are specialized products for Passive 3D movie viewing and is the best solution for Passive 3D (Passive 3D Glasses).
+SilverScreen is specialized for Passive 3D movie viewing and is the best solution for Passive 3D (Passive 3D Glasses).
 It is highly reflective and not necessarily meant for everyday usage – although we have had some people use it that way – it is not our recommendation.
 Every day, Non-passive 3D SilverScreen users may experience hotspots when paired with a bright projector.
 Passive 3D requires two passive 3D projectors.

 The best projection screen material right for you depends on your projector, physical space, projection method, lighting environment, frame, and other factors.
 Instead of asking which material is the best, ask yourself which material is best for my specific needs.
 For example, don’t base your buying decision solely on price or solely on the gain.
 Buying a more expensive material that is not compatible with your projector, frame or lighting environment will not produce the desired results.